-Isabela island is the largest land mass at Galapagos, and one of the most popular islands to visit.
-The combination of diverse wildlife and spectacular volcanic landscapes is hard to beat.
-There’s top snorkeling, treking and dive action to enjoy.
-Isabela’s sleepy town and gorgeous beach are top spots to hang out.
-Isabela island also offers flexibilty for visitors – visit on a cruise, land tour or simply by yourself.
-We highly recommend to make time for Isabela island in your Galapagos itinerary.
+Isabela Island is the largest land mass in the Galapagos and one of the most spectacular islands to visit.
+What is special about Isabela Island?
+The combination of diverse wildlife and spectacular volcanic landscapes is certainly hard to beat.
+There’s also top snorkeling, trekking, and dive action to enjoy.
+Isabela’s Puerto Villamil is a sleepy town with a gorgeous beach, making it a top spot to hang out and relax.
+Isabela Island Galapagos also offers flexibility for visitors – visit on a cruise, land tour, or simply under your own steam.
+We highly recommend that all Galapagos visitors make some time for Isabela Island in your itinerary.

-Read on for everything you need to know to plan your visit to Isabela Island.
-What wildlife can you find?
-Which activities and visitor sites await?
-Also learn about the interesting geology & history of this island.
+Keep reading for everything you need to know to plan your visit to Isabela Island Galapagos.
+What wildlife to expect?
+What are the best activities and visitor sites that await?
+Also, let's learn about the interesting geology & history of this island.

-• More Galapagos Penguins live here than anywhere else, making Isabela island the best spot on the archipelago to see them.
+• More Galapagos Penguins live on Isabela Island than anywhere else on the Galapagos Archipelago, making it the top spot to see them.

-• Five different species of Giant Tortoise call Isabela home.
-Visitors can learn all about them at the Arnaldo Tupiza tortoise breeding center.
+• Five different species of Giant Tortoise call Isabela Island home.
+Visitors can learn all about them at the Arnaldo Tupiza Tortoise Breeding Center.

-• Isabela is one of just two Galapagos islands where Flightless Cormorants nest.
-Through complex evolution these fascinating birds have incredibly lost the ability to fly.
+• Isabela Island is one of just two Galapagos islands where the endemic Flightless Cormorant nests.
+Through complex evolution, these fascinating birds have incredibly lost the ability to fly.

-• Isabela is a great place to spot Marine iguanas, with large colonies at various different visitor sites.
+• Isabela Galapagos is also a great place to spot Marine iguanas, with large colonies at various different visitor sites.

-• Snorkel with whitetip reef sharks and Sea horses at Los Tuneles.
+• Snorkel with whitetip reef sharks and Sea horses at Los Tuneles on Isabela Island.

 • Isabela is home to a huge diversity of Galapagos land birds.
-Avid birder should look out Galapagos finches (including the critically endangered Mangrove Finch), Flamingos, Galapagos doves, pintail ducks, lots of waders & shore birds, Galapagos hawks and much more.
+Avid birders should look out for Galapagos finches (including the critically endangered Mangrove Finch), Flamingos, Galapagos doves, pintail ducks, various waders & shore birds, Galapagos hawks, and much more.

 • Colonies of both Galapagos Fur seals and Sea lions can be found on Isabela’s west coast.
-See if you can tell them apart.
+See if you can tell the difference between these two cute mammal species.

-• Isabela island also has most of the usual sea bird suspects: Blue footed boobies, Frigate birds, Pelicans, Storm petrels, Redbilled Tropicbirds, Shearwaters, Herons and more besides.
+• Isabela island also has most of the usual Galapagos seabird suspects: Blue-footed boobies, Frigate birds, Pelicans, Storm petrels, Red-billed Tropicbirds, Shearwaters, Herons, and more besides.

-• There is also one very unusual Isabela resident – the pink iguana.
+• There is also one very unusual Isabela Island resident – the pink iguana.
 This is the only place on the planet where they live, on the pristine slopes of Wolf Volcano.
+Although there is no visitor access to this site, they are a very important recent discovery to natural science.

 English Name: Albermarle.